viniciuswv/AutoML---Classification-of-Electrical-Charges-in-Smart-Grid/README.md

  - Was necessary to adjust some network learning parameters to improve the robustness and stability during training and validation, otherwise, the Hillclimb optimizer could be stuck in a local minimum.
+ - It was possible to reduce the amount of data by 90% in the lamp database and 33.34% in the computer database.
+ - The hyperparameter adjustment delivered a configuration in considerably less time than if it were done manually, still providing a drastic reduction in the total network parameters in both cases (lamps and computers).